Staring at your phone and devoting all your attention to a tiny little screen immediately removes you from being present.

 - Use Screen Time to monitor the apps you use and the time you spend on them.

-- Minimize digital clutter.
-Delete apps that suck up the most time and that you don’t need.
+- Minimize digital clutter and delete apps that suck up the most time or that you don’t need.

-- Put your phone down.
-Practice setting your phone down, facedown, and forgetting it.
+- Put it down - Practice setting your phone down, facedown, and forgetting it.

-- Turn your phone off.
-Set periods where are you can power your phone completely down.
+- Turn it off - Set periods where are you can power your phone completely down.

-- Get rid of your phone!
-You can do everything on an iPad with a global SIM card.
-This way your phone temptation is completely eliminated, along with the contract, addiction, and stress.
+- Get rid of it!
+You can do everything on a tablet with a global SIM card, so your phone temptation is completely eliminated, along with the contract, addiction, and stress.